nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario for the command.

 * Precondition:
-  * User should be current viewing a specific patient's record list using the `rlist` command.
+  * User should be currently viewing a specific patient's record list using the `rlist` command.
   * The current patient is set using `DisplayedPerson#setPerson(Person, AddressBook)`.

 * Execution: